 Girls Go Techbridge

-Girls Go Techbridge is a series of programs-in-a-box designed just for Girl Scouts in grades 4-12, along with their leaders and volunteer role models, to enjoy a hands-on introduction to engineering.
+Girls Go Techbridge is a series of programs-in-a-box designed just for Girl Scouts in grades 4-12, along with their leaders and volunteer role models, to enjoy a hands-on introduction to science, technology and engineering.
 Each box features interactive projects and career activities to help girls realize their potential to empower them to be the next generation of innovators and leaders.

 Techbridge is adaptable to almost any situation: troop meetings, service unit events or camporees, full day events, lock-ins, camping trips, day camps, weekly series and many other opportunities.